-- Supply oil to the master jaws at least once a day, and to the body circumference at least once a week. - Always clean the chuck body or the sliding surface using an air gun, etc., at the end of work. - Check that the bolts of each part are not loosened at least once every 3 months. - Disassemble and clean at least once every 6 months or every 20,000 strokes (once every 2 months or more for cutting cast metal, brass, etc.). - If the chuck has not been used for more than one week, operate the chuck with no load at least 10 times and check drips of lubricator before starting the machining. - Check for water in the air filter and drain it periodically, which otherwise causes rust. - Supply oil to the lubricator so as to maintain proper oil level range.
+- Supply oil to the master jaws at least once a day, and to the body circumference at least once a week. - Always clean the chuck body or the sliding surface using an air gun, etc., at the end of work. - Check that the bolts of each part are not loosened at least once every 3 months. - Disassemble and clean at least once every 6 months or every 100,000 strokes (once every 2 months or more for cutting cast metal). - If the chuck has not been used for more than one week, operate the chuck with no load at least 10 times and check drips of lubricator before starting the machining. - Check for water in the air filter and drain it periodically, which otherwise causes rust. - Supply oil to the lubricator so as to maintain proper oil level range.
 Use the turbine oil type-1 additive free (ISO VG32). - Measure the maintained air pressure once a day.
-Remove the cap screw from the chuck body and install the pressure gauge attached and set the air pressure to the allowable maximum pressure, and if the pressure loss per one hour exceeds 0.05MPa, the chuck must be repaired. - If air leaks from the air supply ring when supplying air to the chuck during use of the chuck or during daily pressure measurement at the air pressure holding state, the diaphragm packing may be worn out and should be replaced. - After the pressure measurement, apply the turbine oil class-1 additive-free (ISO VG32) to the pressure gauge mounting hole and retighten the cap screw.
+Remove the cap screw from the chuck body and install the pressure gauge attached and set the air pressure to the allowable maximum pressure, and if the pressure loss per one hour exceeds 0.05MPa, the chuck must be repaired. - After the pressure measurement, apply the turbine oil class-1 additive-free (ISO VG32) to the pressure gauge mounting hole and retighten the cap screw.